PranayShriwas/OpenAI/README.md

  Day 5: Designing a prompt to stimulate responses from the OpenAI model.

  # Documentation:
-"""
-This script generates a short story using OpenAI's GPT-3 models.

 Usage:
 1. Set up your OpenAI API key by assigning it to the `api_key` variable.